dotnet/docs-maui/docs/deployment/trimming.md

 This is equivalent to setting `[AssemblyMetadata("IsTrimmable", "True")]` when building the assembly.

+In a .NET MAUI app, it's not necessary to set the `$(PublishTrimmed)` build property to `true` in your app's project file, because this is set by default.

 > [!NOTE]
-> It's not necessary to set the `$(PublishTrimmed)` build property to `true` in your app's project file, because this is set by default.
+> Don't set the `$(TrimMode)` build property when using Native AOT deployment.
+Native AOT deployment automatically performs full trimming of your app.
+For more information, see [Native AOT deployment on iOS and Mac Catalyst](nativeaot.md).

 For more trimming options, see [Trimming options](/dotnet/core/deploying/trimming/trimming-options).